 * Gold, silver on track for first weekly gains in four

-as of 0856 GMT, although it was headed for a gain of more than 1 percent for the week.
+as of 0435 GMT, and was headed for a gain of more than 1 percent for the week.
 On Thursday, it touched its highest since Oct.
 20 at $1,288.34 an ounce.

 U.S. gold futures for December delivery were down

-(Reporting by Vijaykumar Vedala and Arpan Varghese in BENGALURU; Editing by Richard Pullin and Tom Hogue)
+(Reporting by Vijaykumar Vedala and Arpan Varghese in Bengaluru; Editing by Richard Pullin)